BrandNewCongress/DEPRECATED-website/src/static/site/nominate.md

 ## What we're looking for in a candidate
 We’re looking for people from all walks of life and all fields of our economy and society, representing every community, who fit these criteria:

-* They are respected working people with a track record of serving their communities in their jobs, neighborhoods, religious organizations, charities, etc.
+* They are respected in their communities with a track record of service in their jobs, neighborhoods, religious organizations, charities, etc.
 * We can tell from their life stories that they won't sell out in DC, because many of their life choices have put others in front of their self interest.
 * They agree with the BNC platform.
 They need to believe that America already has everything it needs to fix our economy, our healthcare system, our schools and our justice system -- and that we can just do it if we have the political will.
 * They are non-dogmatic, optimistic people who believe the American people can build our country by working together.
 They do not believe in any left wing or right wing silver bullet such as simply slashing government or simply growing government will solve all our problems.